 But this guy is the real deal.
 Equal parts artist and scientist, he has spent his career studying biomedical engineering, soft materials, self-assembly, micro-fluids and, of course, nanotechnology.
 His office is decorated with a mix of vivid oil paintings (which he painted) and brutal calculations, graphs and tables scribbled onto whiteboards.

 Carson Bruns' lab space at CU is covered in tattoo machines, bottles of ink, safety glasses and scientific equipment.
 (Image credit: Will Brendza)

 “Tattoo ink is just a bunch of pigment particles in a fluid, and all they do is absorb certain frequencies of light and change the color of your skin,” Bruns explains.
 “And so, our [inks] are like that too, just instead of being solid pigment particles, our particles are these hollow plastic shells.”

 Those shells can be filled with whatever kinds of fluid Bruns so desires — and he has some very interesting ideas for what he’s going to put into them.

 “I started thinking, if we could use nanotechnology to upgrade the particles in tattoo ink, maybe we could make them do some really cool things,” Bruns says.

 If he could tinker with those inky particles to make them UV sensitive, he could create a tattoo that changed color or appeared out of nowhere under direct sunlight.
-Or, a tattoo that responded to temperature, that only appeared in Jacuzzi’s, saunas and in very warm weather.
+Or, a tattoo that responded to temperature, that only appeared in warm or cold weather.
 Maybe even a tattoo ink that was sugar sensitive, to indicate insulin spikes; or an alcohol sensitive ink, that could indicate when your blood alcohol gets too high.